xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 * singular sets and domain restrictions,
 * admissible encoding classes and fairness constraints.

 We do not describe any hidden generative rules, nor any stepwise mapping from raw spikes or imaging data to Tension Universe fields.
+We only assume that TU compatible encodings exist that make the observables below well defined for appropriate summaries of experimental or model data.

 ### 3.1 State space